durantecode/get_next_line/README.md

 ## This is my get_next_line project for 42-Cursus Madrid 2021 ##

+The aim of this project is to write a function that reads a file from an opened file descriptor, and reads a line that ends with a newline character, when you call the function again on the same file, it grabs the next line, and so on until reaching EOF (end of file);

+We learned about static variables and also we had to deal with memory allocation and free to prevent leaks.

+It returns:
+	-1 in an error was encountered.
+	 0 if reached EOF.
+	 1 when line is read succesfully.

 It passes all tests for the following testers (Use them only as a reference):

 ✅ [gnlTester](https://github.com/Tripouille/gnlTester) \